Battle off Texel: Analysis

-The battle was seen as a great boost of morale for the British as two days previous, they had lost the cruiser HMS Hawke to a U-boat.
+The battle was seen as a boost of morale for the British as two days previous, they had lost the cruiser HMS Hawke to a U-boat.
 The effect on British morale is reflected in its inclusion in the 1915 novel The Boy Allies Under Two Flags, written by Robert L. Drake.
 The hospital ship Ophelia, which had been sent out to rescue survivors from the sunken boats, was seized by the British for violating the Hague Convention rules on the use of hospital ships.
 The loss of a squadron of German torpedo boats led to a drastic change in tactics in the English Channel and along the coast of Flanders.
 There were fewer sorties into the Channel and the torpedo boat force was relegated to coastal patrol and rescuing aircrew.
 The British received a bonus on 30 November, when a trawler pulled up the sealed chest thrown off S119 by Captain Thiele.
-The chest contained a codebook used by the German light forces stationed on the coast, allowing the British to read German wireless communication for long afterwards.
+The chest contained a codebook used by the German light forces stationed on the coast, allowing the British to read German wireless communication for a long time afterwards.